samturton2/Engineering74/buisnessweek/communication.md

   - Dunning-Kruger Effect

 ### Exploiting Bias
--Reactance - *By telling people they are able to say no will make them more likely to say yes* -Reciprocity - *Be the first to give*
+- Reactance - *By telling people they are able to say no will make them more likely to say yes*
+- Reciprocity - *Be the first to give*
--Likeability - *Be coorperative*
+- Likeability - *Be coorperative*

 ### Resolving conflict
 -Not every situation requires an immediate reaction